HeathenDean666/CatFarts/README.md

 # Instructions
 Until available for download- pull the code, run it using Android Studio, and debug on your Android device.

-Should be available for download in the PlayStore and fDroid soon.
+Should be available for download in the PlayStore and F-Droid soon.

 Hopefully pretty self-explanatory once it's installed.
 'Start' is the main function of the game.